lukassaul/phacades/README.md

 Datasets can be merged into a single .txt or .csv file if they are from the same source.

-Datasets can be submitted here to github as a pull request or via email to lsaul@vtscc.org.
+Datasets can be submitted here to github as a pull request or via email to lsaul (at) vtscc.org.

+Datasets should contain the name and date of the source as well as the name of submitter and date of submission in this format to PHACADES.

-THE ANALYSIS
+# THE ANALYSIS

 As data come in, our correlation matrix will grow.
 A relational database will be built and other higher order techniques of analysis embarked upon.
 While correlation is a powerful indicator, understanding that correlation is not